 Mean (± standard error) telomere length in first-year birds was 5.15 ± 0.20 kb.
 This is lower than the mean for one year-old birds based on cross-sectional data (5.46 ± 0.15 kb).
-However, when we considered age classes separately, we found substantial age-related variation in telomere length within the first year of life (F = 8.84; P = < 0.01).
-Chicks had longer telomeres than any other age group, but there was an apparent increase in average telomere length from the fledgling to subadult stages (Fig. 1A).
+However, when we considered age classes within the first year of life separately, we found substantial age-related variation in telomere length (F = 8.84; P < 0.01).
+Chicks had longer telomeres than any other age group, but there was an apparent increase in average telomere length from the fledgling to subadult stages spanning the point at which the individuals become independent from their parents (Fig. 1A).
 However, a longitudinal analysis of telomere loss showed that chicks, fledglings and subadults all lost telomeres early in life, but that there was no difference in the rate of telomere loss among age classes (F = 0.35; P = 0.71; Fig. 1B).
-This suggests that the apparent increase in telomere length between fledglings and subadults in the cross-sectional data was a result of the sampling, rather than telomere elongation.
+This suggests that the apparent increase in telomere length between fledglings and subadults in the cross-sectional data was a result of the sampling and selective mortality, rather than telomere elongation.

 Temporal variation in early life telomere dynamics

-Early-life telomere length varied significantly among breeding seasons (one-way ANOVA, F = 2.22; P = < 0.001), and this variation in average telomere length over breeding seasons was positively related to island-wide food availability (linear regression, R2 = 0.40; F = 9.39; P = 0.008; Fig. 2A).
+Early-life telomere length varied significantly among breeding seasons (one-way ANOVA, F = 2.22; P < 0.001), and was positively related to island-wide food availability (linear regression, R2 = 0.40; F = 9.39; P = 0.008; Fig. 2A).
 Running the regression of cohort-level telomere length and food availability separately for each age class revealed positive but non-significant relationships in fledglings (R2 = 0.33; F = 4.41; P = 0.065) and subadults (R2 = 0.20; F = 2.47; P = 0.147), but a non-significant negative relationship in chicks (R2 = 0.52; F = 3.31; P = 0.167).

-The rate of telomere shortening in early life did not vary significantly among breeding seasons (F = 0.94; P = 0.53); however, what variation there was in rates of telomere shortening could be explained by temporal variation in food availability (R2 = 0.30; F = 5.09; P = 0.04).
+The rate of telomere shortening in early life (measured throught he smaller subset of longitudinal samples) did not vary significantly among breeding seasons (F = 0.94; P = 0.53); however, what variation there was in rates of telomere shortening could be explained by temporal variation in food availability (R2 = 0.30; F = 5.09; P = 0.04).
 This pattern corresponded with the cross-sectional data: individuals born in seasons with low food availability lost telomeres, on average, at a faster rate than those born in years with high food availability (Fig. 2B).
 Unfortunately our limited sample size within the longitudinal dataset precluded us from running this analysis separately for each age class.

+What happens if you restrict these analysis to just summer seasons …not winter?

 Spatial variation in early life telomere dynamics